 Why does this happen?

-There is an internal battery inside the receiver that works to maintain certain things such as unit authorization.
+There is an internal battery inside the set-top box that works to maintain certain things such as unit authorization.
 Generally, these batteries have a life-span of 5-8 years.
 When that battery expires, the Unit ID gets reset into an addressable number that doesn't fall into any current unit ID ranges.
-While the receiver is plugged in to a consistent power source, the authorization numbers may be maintained even after the battery expires, but if the power supply gets interrupted, this can cause the unit ID to become corrupt.
-This is why often times, when a receiver has a corrupt unit ID, it comes directly after a power outage or the receiver has been unplugged.
+While the set-top box is plugged in to a consistent power source, the authorization numbers may be maintained even after the battery expires, but if the power supply gets interrupted, this can cause the unit ID to become corrupt.
+This is why often times, when a set-top box has a corrupt unit ID, it comes directly after a power outage or the set-top box has been unplugged.